 A. Yes, the battery is charged by the inboard engine.
-Craft are also fitted with a larger alternator, and therefore will recharge the battery faster.
+Craft fitted with the XRT system are also fitted with a larger alternator, and therefore will recharge the battery faster.
 Depending on the model outboard fitted, a battery voltage reading is normally obtainable from the outboard gauge set.
-See Battery Maintenance on page 4-10.
+See Battery Maintenance on page 4-10